wufeim/microstructure-characterization-II/README.md

 # Microstructure Characterization II

 This is the repository for microstructure characterization research II since May 2019.
-It is composed of two parts:
+It consists of two parts:

 - **Discriminative**: Feature engineering for microstructure characterization
 - **Generative**: Representation learning of microstructure with GANs